Personal

 The app is an Electron desktop app running React and TypeScript on the frontend, with Node.js handling all the heavy lifting on the backend side.

 The actual caption extraction is done by yt-dlp, a command-line YouTube downloader.
 The app shells out to yt-dlp to fetch the auto-generated subtitle file (VTT format), then parses that locally.
-YouTube's VTT files have a quirky format -- they deliver rolling word-by-word captions with tiny carry-forward cues every 10ms -- so there's a custom parser that cleans that up into readable subtitle blocks.
+YouTube's VTT files have a quirky format: they deliver rolling word-by-word captions as accumulating cues, all sharing the same start timestamp, where each cue adds one more word to the previous one.
+The parser groups by start time and keeps only the final, complete version of each cue.

-Those blocks get sent through the Google Translate API in batches, written back out as a translated VTT file, and surfaced in the app.
-You can read the translation on screen, export the subtitle file, or play the original video with the translated subtitles overlaid directly in the app.
+Those blocks get sent through Google Translate in batches of 50, with 6 batches running concurrently and no artificial delay between them, then written out as translated VTT and SRT files.
+You can read the translation on screen, export the subtitle file, or watch the original video with translated subtitles directly in the app.

 Next steps